Decoding PayPal Holdings's Options Activity: What's the Big Picture?

 Predicted Price Range

-Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $62.5 to $70.0 for PayPal Holdings over the recent three months.
+After evaluating the trading volumes and Open Interest, it's evident that the major market movers are focusing on a price band between $62.5 and $80.0 for PayPal Holdings, spanning the last three months.

 Volume & Open Interest Trends